Cemeteries

 Dr Ernst Ludwig Krause (pseudonym Carus Sterne) (1839 - 1903)

 In the 3rd triangle.
 In collaboration with Charles Darwin and Ernst Haeckel, Dr Ernst Ludwig Krause published the monthly journal KOSMOS.
-He disseminated the teachings and findings of Charles Darwin, wrote about natural cults, the Nordic Troy and "Botanical systematics in its relationship to morphology".
-Other titles by the author include: Werden und Vergehen.
+He disseminated the teachings and findings of Charles Darwin, wrote about natural cults, the Nordic Troy and "Botanical systematics in its relationship to morphology" Other titles by the author include: Werden und Vergehen.
 A history of the development of the whole of nature in an easy-to-understand version.
 First volume: Development of the earth and the cosmos, plants and invertebrates; Second volume: Development of vertebrates and humans.
 Autumn and winter flowers.
 A description of the native world of flowers.

 The Grey Sisters of St. Elisabeth

 In district 34 on the main road.
 The foundation of the "Grey Sisters of St Elisabeth", established in 1872, was a great blessing.
-The first two sisters, Dionysia Klich and Eligia Jupe, were introduced by Pastor Karl Seltmann and carried out nursing work in the family of Dr Köhler, who later became a medical councillor.
-In 1887, five sisters were already serving and they received wood, accommodation and a financial allowance for their selfless and unselfish help.
+The first two sisters, Dionysia Klich and Eligia Jupe, were introduced by Pastor Karl Seltmann and carried out nursing work in the family of Dr Köhler, who later became a medical councillor. in 1887, five sisters were already serving and they received wood, accommodation and a financial allowance for their selfless and unselfish help.
 In 1891, they moved to the new Schweizerstraße 11.
 Up to 10 sisters also served in the military hospitals and on the battlefields during the First World War.

 Annie Sandberg (1871 - 1928) and Councillor of Justice Ludwig Sandberg (1857 - 1936)

 On the terraces.
 Ludwig Sandberg was born in Breslau to Jewish parents.
 He studied law and was on the board of the Potsdam Bar Association for many years.
 From 1908 he was a town councillor and was made an honorary citizen of the town of Eberswalde in 1927.
 After Jewish lawyers were banned from practising in 1933, he was stripped of his honorary citizenship.
 He shot himself on 29 January 1936 in his flat at Moltkestraße (now Schillerstraße) 21.
-On 17 December 1946, Augustastraße was renamed Ludwig-Sandberg-Straße.
-In 1991, the city council once again granted him honorary citizenship.
+On 17 December 1946, Augustastraße was renamed Ludwig-Sandberg-Straße. in 1991, the city council once again granted him honorary citizenship.

 Sisters of the Augusta Viktoria Home (Red Cross Sisters)